Big-game hunting: Economic impact

-Impact on Wildlife Conservation
+Impact on wildlife conservation

-Well regulated hunting has contributed in protecting wildlife in many parts of the world.
-For example, due to conservation through hunting, white-tailed deer population has increased in the United States from about 500,000 in the early 1900s to 30 million today.
+Big game populations across the globe have collapsed in the last centuries and particularly in recent decades due to both legal and illegal big game hunting.
+Due to persistent hunting and poaching, elephant populations have dropped from circa 1.3 million in the 1970s to less than half a million today.
 At the beginning of the 20th century, 500,000 rhinos roamed Africa and Asia.
 By 1970, rhino numbers dropped to 70,000, and today, as few as 29,000 rhinos remain in the wild.
 Very few rhinos survive outside national parks and reserves due to persistent poaching and habitat loss over many decades.
-White rhinoceros is an exception as its numbers in Africa have increased from 100 in 1916 to more than 18,000 in 2016 due largely to the increase in private game reserves intended for hunting.
-Some hunts can generate fees of hundreds of thousands of dollars, which are then used directly for conservation, as was the case with rhinoceroses in Africa.
+The white rhinoceros is an exception, as its numbers in Africa have increased from 100 in 1916 to more than 18,000 in 2016 due largely to the increase in private game reserves intended for hunting.
+Some hunts can generate fees of hundreds of thousands of dollars.